mcibulka/GifTastic/README.md

 # GifTastic
-A webpage that is dynamically populated with gifs by using JavaScript, jQuery and the GIPHY API.
-Several buttons are displayed, after clicking one, static gifs will be displayed on the page along with the gif's rating above.
-When the gif is clicked, it will animate.
-When it is clicked again, it will stop.
+A webpage that is dynamically populated with GIFs by using JavaScript, jQuery and the GIPHY API.
+Several buttons are displayed, after clicking one, static GIFs will be displayed on the page along with the GIF's rating above.
+When the GIF is clicked, it will animate.
+When the GIF is clicked again, it will stop.